therobertc/oef-sdk-python/docs/source/user/defining-data-model.rst

 .. code-block:: python

-    from oef.schema import AttributeSchema
+    from oef.schema import AttributeSchema, Location
     attr_title    = AttributeSchema("title" ,          str,      True,  "The title of the book.")
     attr_author   = AttributeSchema("author" ,         str,      True,  "The author of the book.")
-    attr_genre    = AttributeSchema("genre",           str,   True,  "The genre of the book.") attr_year     = AttributeSchema("year",            int,   True,  "The year of publication of the book.") attr_avg_rat  = AttributeSchema("average_rating",  float, False, "The average rating of the book.") attr_isbn     = AttributeSchema("ISBN",            str,   True,  "The ISBN.") attr_ebook    = AttributeSchema("ebook_available", bool,  False, "If the book can be sold as an e-book.")
+    attr_genre    = AttributeSchema("genre",           str,      True,  "The genre of the book.") attr_year     = AttributeSchema("year",            int,      True,  "The year of publication of the book.") attr_avg_rat  = AttributeSchema("average_rating",  float,    False, "The average rating of the book.") attr_isbn     = AttributeSchema("ISBN",            str,      True,  "The ISBN.") attr_ebook    = AttributeSchema("ebook_available", bool,     False, "If the book can be sold as an e-book.") attr_bookshop = AttributeSchema("bookshop_pos",    Location, False, "The location of the bookshop where you " "can find the book")

 Let's focus on the parameters of the :class:`~oef.schema.AttributeSchema` constructor: